AdaCore/spark2014/docs/ug/tutorial.rst

 Step 1 is implemented as a static analysis pass in the tool |GNATprove|, in ``flow`` mode.
 We have seen this flow analysis at work earlier (see :ref:`Checking SPARK Initialization Policy`).
-Step 2 is implemented as a deductive verification pass in the tool |GNATprove|, in the default ``all`` mode.
+Step 2 is implemented as a deductive verification (a.k.a. `proof`) pass in the tool |GNATprove|, in the default ``all`` mode.

 The difference between these two steps should be emphasized.
-Static analysis in step 1 is a terminating algorithm, which typically takes 2 to 10 times as long as compilation to complete.
-Deductive verification in step 2 is based on the generation of logical formulas for each check to prove, which are then passed on to automatic provers to decide whether the logical formula holds or not.
+Flow analysis in step 1 is a terminating algorithm, which typically takes 2 to 10 times as long as compilation to complete.
+Proof in step 2 is based on the generation of logical formulas for each check to prove, which are then passed on to automatic provers to decide whether the logical formula holds or not.
 The generation of logical formulas is a translation phase, which typically